Refresh.ED was developed in consultation with key stakeholders and to complement existing nutrition promotion programs in schools and community.

 Refresh.ED curriculum materials were developed with consideration of other Government funded projects and programs which provide resources for nutrition education in Western Australian schools.

-Content review and/or consultation was undertaken to determine how complementary program materials could linked into Refresh.ED curriculum support materials.
+Content review and/or consultation was undertaken to determine how complementary program materials could be linked into Refresh.ED curriculum support materials.
 Programs incorporated include: